Unemeta/unemeta-sdk/doc/glossary.md

 ### Maker order

 Order adding liquidity to the exchange.
-A maker order is signed and stored in LooksRare database before being executed.
+A maker order is signed and stored in UneMeta database before being executed.

 ### Taker order